National Mindfulness Day for Christians

 Founded by Christian Mindfulness and The Free Running Mind

-National Mindfulness Day Events are for Christians interested in the area of mental health and spirituality.
+The National Mindfulness Day for Christians is a one day conference exploring the areas of mindfulness, mental health and Christian spirituality.
 In particular the focus is to enable Christians to engage with mindfulness for health and mindfulness of God in an informed way.
 The keynote speakers are all experts in this field and will bring psychological, biblical and historical perspectives to the cultural phenomenon of mindfulness.
-The conference is invaluable for any Christian interested in this area of mental health and spirituality.
+The conference will be invaluable for both individuals and professionals.

 Ticket Plus Options - Conference tickets plus Online Course Access at a discounted price